Mamine777/Mamine777/README.md

 ## Welcome to Amine space

-👋 Hi, I'm Amine, a 19-year-old entrepreneur and passionate feature developer. 🚀
+👋 Hi, I'm Amine, a 20 -year-old full-stack-developer && a software engineer student at 42_network. 🚀

- ### 🔧 Skills:
-- Software Development
-- Entrepreneurship
-- Problem Solving
-- Collaboration

 ### About myself